At The Loch Lomond Bird of Prey Centre

 What impressed us was their passion and care for these beautiful birds.
 That was just the beginning of the relationship.
 We became a life members of the centre and generally get to visit them each year.
 We’ve sponsored birds for the children, grown up and young alike and have come to realise its a tough business to run, a labour of love battling against weather, seasonal openings, animal and human diseases, covid and bird flu.

-Here’s Doris my recent sponsorship, she’s a European Buzzard.
+Here’s Doris my recent sponsorship, she’s an American Red-tailed Hawk.
+Isn’t she splendid!
 I sponsored her for 12 months because no one else has yet, as she is fairly new to the characters at the centre – her somewhat damaged tail feathers tell of a time when she wasn’t in such as good a place as she is now.
 By sponsoring her, I can help ensure this centre can continue the good work that it has been doing for many years.

 Addressing Tethering